 Determining your costs can significantly increase your chances of winning a commercial cleaning contract.
 The more closely you can determine how long it will take to clean a building and the price of the cleaning chemicals and supplies, the more likely you are to make a profit.
 Underestimating your costs can significantly impact your bottom line.
 Conversely, overestimating your costs can cause you to overbid a commercial cleaning contract.
 Make sure you completely understand the scope of work involved in each contract you bid and can accurately estimate the amount of time it will take to complete each task.
 Always request the cleanable square footage assessment, but if that is not available, make sure you can accurate measure it yourself.
 Also, make sure you are aware of several janitorial suppliers in your area.
 Get written quotes on each major items you may be required to supply, such as toilet paper and paper towels.
 Find out from each supplier what quantities of supplies qualify for discounted pricing.
 Check with your client to see who they currently use for their cleaning supplies.
 Often times, your clients may have accounts set up with Staples, Office Depot, Sam’s Club, and/or Grainger, each of which offer janitorial supplies.
 It may save your client money simply by ordering cleaning supplies directly through their current vendors.
 Find out your client’s current supply usage and compare it to each of the supply quotes you received from the janitorial supply companies.
 You may be surprised how much money you and/or your client can save simply on cleaning supplies.

 For additional information on commercial cleaning education, visit ISSA at www.issa.com.
-For additional information on commercial cleaning services in or around Columbia, South Carolina, visit https://www.palmettocommercialservices.com.
+For additional information on commercial cleaning services in or around Columbia, South Carolina, visit Palmetto Commercial Services at https://www.palmettocommercialservices.com.